rd--/stsc3/help/sc2/help/unit-generators/delays/DelayWrite.help.md

 	var rightDelayedSignal = DelayTap(rightBuffer, 0.3); // tap the left delay line
-	var output = [leftDelayedSignal + input, rightDelayedSignal]; // mix the delayed signal with the input var writer = DelayWrite([rightBuffer, leftBuffer], output * 0.8); // feedback to buffers in reverse order output.mrg(writer)  // output the mixed signal and force the DelayWr into the call graph
+	var output = [leftDelayedSignal + input, rightDelayedSignal]; // mix the delayed signal with the input var writer = DelayWrite([rightBuffer, leftBuffer], output * 0.8); // feedback to buffers in reverse order output <! writer  // output the mixed signal and force the DelayWr into the call graph

 Distortion in the feedback loop:

 	var buffer = BufAlloc(1, 48000 * 0.3).clearBuf; // allocate a buffer for the delay line
 	var input = FSinOsc(1000, 0) * LFPulse(0.3, 0, 0.05) * 0.3; // sine pulse
-	var delayedSignal = DelayTap(buffer, 0.15).distort; // tap the delay line at 0.15 second delay and distort
+	var delayedSignal = DelayTap(buffer, 0.15).Distort; // tap the delay line at 0.15 second delay and distort
 	var mixedSignal = (delayedSignal * 0.8) + input; // mix the delayed signal with the input
-	var writer = DelayWrite(buffer, mixedSignal); // write the mixed signal to the delay line mixedSignal.mrg(writer) // output the mixed signal
+	var writer = DelayWrite(buffer, mixedSignal); // write the mixed signal to the delay line mixedSignal <! writer // output the mixed signal

 Pitch shift in the feedback loop: